uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 ### Strings

-Another primitive data type is the `string` type.
+Another primitive data type is the `string`.
 A string is simply a sequence of characters and is used to represent text.
 Strings are usually written using single quotes in JavaScript: